Overview

 Find out whether you work with asbestos

-Most people with mesothelioma were exposed to the asbestos fibers at work.
-Workers who may encounter asbestos fibers include:
+Most people with mesothelioma were around the asbestos fibers at work.
+Workers who may be around asbestos fibers include:

 Ask your employer whether you have a risk of asbestos exposure on the job.

-Follow all safety precautions in your workplace, such as wearing protective equipment.
-You may also be required to shower and change out of your work clothes before taking a lunch break or going home.
-Talk to your doctor about other precautions you can take to protect yourself from asbestos exposure.
+Follow all safety rules in your workplace.
+Wear protective gear.
+You also may need to change out of your work clothes and wash with soap and water before eating or going home.
+Talk to your healthcare professional about other ways you can protect yourself from asbestos.

 Be safe around asbestos in your home